rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Witch Spell List.md

 ___
 For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
 You also identify the kind of poison, poisonous creature, or disease in each case.
 The spell can penetrate most barriers, but is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

+### Dissonant Whispers
+  <div class="spell-tags">ilusion curse unholy trickery occult psyquic energy occult</div>

+*1st Circle*
+- **Execução:** padrão;
+- **Alcance:** 12sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** imediata..

+___
+You whisper a discordant melody that only one creature of your choice within range can hear, wracking it with terrible pain.

+The target must make a Wisdom saving throw.
+On a failed save, it takes 3d6 psychic damage and must immediately use its reaction , if available, to move as far as its speed allows away from you.
+The creature doesn’t move into obviously dangerous ground, such as a fire or a pit.
+On a successful save, the target takes half as much damage and doesn’t have to move away.
+A deafened creature automatically succeeds on the save.

+- **+2PM:** +1d6 dmg

 ### Earthbind
   <div class="spell-tags">earth nature wind enchantment curse occult trickery</div>